 Protesters endured three months of freezing weather and violence to maintain their vigil for liberty.
 The police beat them and shot them while the government sanctioned their murders.
 Still, they did not falter in their cause of freedom.
 They would not be intimidated, nor forced to kneel by the command nor the guns of the tyrant.

-Last week in Ukraine, I had the privilege to interview six Ukrainian patriots who directly participated in the Maidan revolution of 2014.
+While in Ukraine in 2019, I had the privilege to interview six Ukrainian patriots who directly participated in the Maidan revolution of 2014.
 Each had a unique story of personal fears, doubts and heroism to tell.
-Whether they we in the cross hairs on Maidan, or volunteering at the medical stations, each had to face their own mortality when they chose to stay.
+Whether they were in the cross hairs on Maidan, or volunteering at the medical stations, each had to face their own mortality when they chose to stay.
 Death was always nearby; the smell of it hung in the air.

 Within a few weeks after the protests concluded, Russia seized the Crimean peninsula from Ukraine.
 In the eastern provinces, along the Russian border, secessionists backed by Russian soldiers rebelled against the new government in Kyiv.
 More than thirteen thousand people have died in that conflict in the Don-Bas region over the last five years.